41 Easy Fourth of July Decorations to Get You in the Holiday Spirit

 Fireworks Popcorn Bucket

 Make a colorful container for carting treats to the fireworks display.
-Cover unused paint cans (available at hardware stores) with red, white, and/or blue scrapbooking paper, and supply the kids with stickers and markers to personalize their cans.
+Cover unused paint cans ($16 for 6, Walmart) with red, white, and/or blue scrapbooking paper, and supply the kids with stickers and markers to personalize their cans.
 Line the inside of the can with a large plastic bag before filling with homemade snack mix or another easy finger-food.

 Patriotic Bandana Wreath